-Just 17km south of Dominical is Playa Uvita, a village with a laid-back vibe growing in popularity.
-Located along the Costa Ballena coastline, Playa Uvita has plenty to offer as a travel destination with its marine reserve, Marino Ballena National Park, coastal mountains, beautiful beaches such as the pristine Playa Uvita, and nearby waterfalls.
+Located just 17 km south of Dominical, Playa Uvita is a small town with a laid-back vibe that’s growing in popularity.
+Located along Costa Ballena, Playa Uvita has plenty to offer as a travel destination.
+It’s home to a marine reserve, Marino Ballena National Park, is located in close proximity to Manuel Antonio National Park, as well as coastal mountains, beautiful beaches and nearby waterfalls.

 1. Stroll Through the Quiet Town of Uvita, Costa Rica

 Playa Uvita is an ideal destination for a less crowded experience.
 This quiet little town is not overrun with tourism; it’s unspoilt, very tranquil, and representative of many other small towns in Costa Rica.